gurumojo/text/neurodiversity/identity.md

 Intensive study and analysis of witnessed behaviors leads me into an often expansive capacity for feeling the room, almost weather as sense.
-I knew more about microexpressions than any of my public school topics (excepting the fact I was lucky to have music as part of standard school offerings, and music is often a refuge and respite for me even still) before I even had a name for these odd sources of information sharing wrapped in the guise of subconscious behaviors.
+I knew more about microexpressions than any of my public school topics before I even had a name for these odd sources of information sharing wrapped in the guise of subconscious behaviors.
+Music demands expansion of awareness to embrace the ensemble, and I was lucky to have music as part of standard school offerings.
+It is often a refuge and respite for me even still.
+Outside of school it was organized sports breaking me out of immature me vs. them dichotomies to reveal the might in a third choice: us.

 It was this hyperobservant status quo which led to my affinity with chameleons.
 Any time I felt abused growing up, I'd search the behavior catalog for similar